bank8426/calendly-clone-next/README.md

     </a>
   </div>

-  - But if we test that regex with `9:15` ,it will pass which is in correct based on the code comment.
-This happen because of first `[0-9]|` make one digit number for `hour` to pass.
+  - But if we test that regex with `9:15`, it will pass, which is incorrect based on the code comment.
+This happens because of first `[0-9]|` makes a one-digit `hour` to pass.

   <div>
     <a href="">